 - Cavities – Cavities can also be a side effect of soda consumption.
 Once the damage has occurred to the exterior enamel of the tooth, more extensive damage occurs such as cavities.

-How to Prevent Tooth Damage
+How to Prevent Tooth Damage – Georgia Dental Clinic

-Here are a few tips you can use to prevent tooth decay as the result of drinking soda.
+Here are a few tips you can use to prevent tooth decay as a result of drinking soda.
 If you must have a soda to drink, consider drinking no more than a 12 oz can and drinking it all in one sitting, not throughout the day.
 Secondly, consider using a straw so the beverage doesn’t have direct contact with your teeth.
 Staying hydrated with plenty of water is also crucial in total health and can assist in preventing tooth damage caused by sodas.